bobekryant/bobekryant.github.io/content/Crypto/time_of_day.md

 <p>
 An interesting study is to break down returns by time period and compare to see if some time periods are more bullish or bearish than others.
 We can see if Asia session <a href="https://twitter.com/AltcoinPsycho/status/1350705185761456129" target="_blank">bearish</a> bias is warranted.
 Below is the cumulative return chart of $BTC broken down into the three sessions above.
-We can see that the Asian session had the worst performance out of the three only increasing 40% while both the US and European sessions had over 80% increases.
+We see that the Asian session had the worst performance out of the three only increasing 40% while both the US and European sessions had over 80% increases.
 Counter intuitively, the China mining ban had the largest negative impact on US hours not Asian hours.
 Before the ban in April, Asian session was tracking with the Europe session but since then they have been on divergent paths.
 </p>